yukitheclown/ZIM/README.md

 ctrl+shift+arrow up/down (move line up/down) (moves the entire line the cursors on, or every line in the selection by a line)<br>
 ctrl+o (open file)<br>
 ctrl+w (save file)<br>
 <br>
 Deveoloped while bedridden after I got hit by a car on a moped.
-I'll be fully recovered soon.
+I'll be fully recovered soon.<br>
-Praise kek orz